nlepage/catption/codelab.md

 ### What you'll learn
  - Create a subcommand
- - Write a config file
  - 🎁 Inject compile time variables

 ## Ch.6: Subcommands

-## Ch.6: Write config file
+TODO for writing to config file

 ## Ch.6: 🎁 Compile vars

+TODO to set value of Version

 ## Ch.6: End